PranavSalunke/Cryptography-Systems/README.md

 That said, this is not intended for copying for any other course.
 Plus, other courses may have variations.
 If another student comes across this, I would highly recommend trying to implement these systems on your own.
 It's very satisfying once you get it!
+But, please do use this as a reference if it helps.

-I hard coded everything I needed for class, but I wanted to share this with the public.
 I found these programs really cool and fun!
+I hard coded everything I needed when I was in the class, but I wanted to share this with the public.
-So for it to be more useful, I have changed it so that they can be used by the public (you!) through command line arguments or imported into your own programs (essentially making this into a pseudo-library of sorts)!
+So for it to be more useful, I have changed it, a lot,  so that they can be used by the public (you!) through command line arguments or imported into your own programs (essentially making this into a pseudo-library of sorts)!
+These modifications were more involved than I expected.. as with every project

 All the details of each crypto system, the usage for my programs, and other info can be found below.